-The Non-Fruiting variety (Morus Alba Chaparral) provides all the beauty and resilence of the other without the mess of the berries or the animals eating the berries.
+The Non-Fruiting variety (Morus Alba Chaparral) provides all the beauty and resilience of the other without the mess of the berries or the animals eating the berries.
 They work well in landscapes and still make great nesting areas for birds.

-The best part about these trees is that it’s adaptable and very forgiving.
+The best part about these trees is that they are adaptable and very forgiving.
 A vigorous grower, the mulberry is a fairly disease-free plant that’s tolerant of clay soil.
 A good choice for the beginner gardener.
 Plant your weeping mulberry in well drained soil with full sun, or partial shade and you’ll find it is a hardy, easy-to-care-for tree that will produce mulberries every year right in to late summer.

 The key to pruning the weeping mulberry is to cut off any vertical or upward growing branches.
 Cut branches in a way that will help you achieve the shaping that you prefer.
 Rule of thumb?
 If it weeps, it works.
 It’s good to get underneath the treat and cut out any dead and/or crossing branches.

-Pretty simple, a little bit of grooming and you’ve got yourself a beautiful tree perfect for bird watching.
+A little bit of grooming and you’ve got yourself a beautiful tree perfect for bird watching.
 And if you can pick the berries before the birds get to them, here are tips on baking with mulberries or you try out these tasty Mulberry Fruit Recipes.

 Thanks to Lorna Jefferies for all of the beautiful bird photos you see in this blog.
 You can see more of her talented work here.